derrickmaples/active-directory/README.md

 <p>
-Set NIC private IP Address of the Domain Controller to Static.
+Set the NIC (Network Interface Card) private IP Address of the Domain Controller to Static.
 This ensures the private IP address never changes.
 </p>
 <br />